The next meeting of the merged Powell River Farmers’ Agricultural Institute will take place May 8, 2017 @ 7pm.

-Ours is a Non-Profit Society dedicated to the support of regional agriculture, rural farming and urban food security.
+Ours is a Non-Profit organization dedicated to the support of regional agriculture, rural farming and urban food security.
 We sponsor the Fall Fair in an effort to unite people of all ages and interests in a common forum offering a fun filled environment in which to learn, exchange ideas, and discover skills not seen every day.

 The volunteers and participants work long and hard throughout the year growing, nurturing, creating and finally presenting their craft whether in the form of fresh vegetables, homemade preserves, fresh dairy or poultry products or the best horse in the show.